fafNir000/vcagent/README.txt

 LLM (LLaMA 3 via Groq) generates an answer using retrieved context Answer is converted back to speech (TTS)

-LLM Usage
+=

-The project uses a Large Language Model (LLaMA 3.3 70B via Groq API).
+The project uses a Large Language Model (LLaMA 3).
 The model does not answer freely — it is restricted to use only the retrieved context from the vector database.

-This ensures:

-More accurate answers
-No hallucinations outside the data
-Domain-specific responses (banking only)
+For using you must install Ollama https://ollama.com/download and download llama3 latest version

 Requirements
 Python 3.10+
 Docker
 Python libraries:
 langchain
 langchain-community